AsadullahFarooqi/stilt-assessment/README.md

     ready orders and if any courier is available in the arrived couriers. consider an order delivered and put the courier back into the freeCouriers slice.
 - Once we are done with all the orders we calculate the statistics from the stored data.

-I have used Mutexes in the code to lock the resources while reading or writing to avoid race conditions.
-I have used WaitGroup to wait for the go routine functions to end before calculating the stats So there are no orders processing in the background.

 ### Matched